Use this command to install ExifCleaner with WinGet:

 Translations

-New translations and corrections to existing translations are welcome!
-See the Adding a Translation section below.
+New translations and corrections are welcome.
+See Contributing for the small-string workflow.
 Current translation status:

-Built with Electron 35, React 19, and TypeScript 5.7 (strict mode).
-Uses a hand-rolled ExifTool wrapper implementing the -stay_open protocol for fast batch processing.
+Built with Electron, React 19, and TypeScript in strict mode.
+A hand-rolled ExifTool adapter uses the -stay_open protocol for fast batch processing.
+The engineering guide explains the architecture and traces a file end to end.

 Run the app in dev mode